e-gun/HipparchiaWindows/README.md

 1. Wordcounts **will not load** via SQL at the moment [Builder v.1.3.1].
 They have to be built manually. `config.ini` should set `loadwordcountsviasql = n`
 1. If `7z`, `git`, etc. are installed under the 32-bit Programs directory the automated scripts will not find them

-the Windows version of Hipparchia has been observed to be **far** slower than HipparchiaServer on other platforms.
+the Windows version of Hipparchia has been observed to be **far** slower than HipparchiaServer on other platforms. [but now `HipparchiaGoDBHelper` seems to be able to make up for all of the lost speed...]
 But it is not always hopelessly slow on Windows.
 Why some installations are slow is not yet clear.